 2) Musso and Frank

-My favorite part of this stop was when Tony showed me an old menu from Musso and Frank hanging on the wall.
+My favorite part of this stop was seeing an old menu from Musso and Frank’s heyday hanging on the wall.
 Imagine coming here when a whiskey cost less than a dollar.
 No wonder those old movie stars were all alcoholics!

-The final stop on the tour was Boardner’s, a truly legendary bar that goes back to the 1940s.
+The final stop is Boardner’s, a truly legendary bar that goes back to the 1940s.
 Unlike Musso and Frank, this place gives off more of a shady side of LA vibe.
 They say this was the last place Elizabeth Short drank before she was found murdered and became better known as…The Black Dahlia.

 4) Grauman’s Chinese Theater